knetikmedia/knetikcloud-csharp-net20-client/docs/MessagingApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new MessagingApi();
-            var templateSMSResource = new ModelTemplateSMSResource(); // ModelTemplateSMSResource | The new template SMS to be sent (optional)
+            var templateSMSResource = new TemplateSMSResource(); // TemplateSMSResource | The new template SMS to be sent (optional)

             try
             {